You are here: Amoria Bond Home > Energy Home > Knowledge Hub > Candidate Insights > 5 Clear Signs That Your Career Is Going Nowhere

 If you’re experiencing some or all of the above, then it is likely that your motivation will be declining and it can be difficult to turn this around without the support of your line manager and colleagues.
 If your declining motivation is a temporary lull which everyone experiences from time to time then it could be that a new work project or a holiday might help you get your motivation back, but if your mojo has been on the wane for a while and with no improvement in sight then it could be time to move on.

 Some of the reasons above are somewhat in your control or at least you can affect directly but one reason why your job might be in a dead end is the general poor performance of the company.
 If sales are declining or stagnating, then your career opportunities generated through organic growth of the company are likely to be limited.
 If the poor sales performance has been ongoing then the long term view is not going to be positive and therefore it might be time to look elsewhere for a new role.

 If you’re seeing any of these signs, the it might be time to dig out your CV and update it.
-Amoria Bond can help you if you’re looking for a new role in any of the following industry sectors: engineering, technology, SAP, energy, Life Sciences as well as banking & finance.
-Take a look at the jobs we have available by using our simple job search.
+We're here to help if you’re looking for a new role in either Engineering, Technology, SAP, Life Sciences, Energy or Banking and Finance.

 Browse our full list of jobs to see all our available opportunities.